 If your new to the cattle world, you may think that the term “cow” covers all the animals on our farm.
 But, there’s actually a huge difference between a steer vs bull, and a cow vs heifer.

-If you’re not up-to-speed on steers, bulls, cows and heifers, we’ve provided basic definitions and go into much more detail below:
+If you’re not up-to-speed on the difference between bull and steer, or cow and heifer, here’s some basic cattle terminology.
+We go into much more detail below.

-- Cow: A cow is a female animal that has had at least one calf.
+- Cow: A cow is a female bovine that has had at least one calf.
+Cows have udders.
 Using everyday lingo, the cows are the “moms”

-- Heifer: A heifer is a female animal that has never had a calf.
+- Heifer: A heifer is a young female animal that has not had her first calf yet.
 Once a heifer has a calf, she automatically becomes a cow.
 In other words, heifers are like “first-time moms”